NguyenHao-Qualgo/aegis/docs/overview.md

-# Installation Guide
+# Overview Aegis tool

 This document describes how Aegis installs an existing `.swu` bundle.
-For bundle generation, signing, and encryption setup, see [bundle.md](bundle.md).
+For bundle generation, signing, and encryption setup, see [native.md](native.md).

 ## Overview